Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 In order to compute the efficiency factors as a function of $\lambda$ and $T,$ the refraction index $n(\lambda,T)=\sqrt{\epsilon(\lambda,T)}$ must be known.
-Unfortunately, the optical constants of tungsten have been measured or computed only in restricted wavelength- ($0.3\lesssim\lambda\lesssim 3\,\mu$m) and temperature ($300<T<2400\,$K) ranges~\cite{roberts1959,martin1965,barnes1966,Aksyutov:1977kx,Aksyutov:1980vn,ordal1983,rakic1998} and the agreement between their different determinations is not very satisfactory.
-On the contrary, our measurements dramatically extend the investigated temperature range up to the melting point of tungsten $T_{m}\approx 3695\,$K and also extend the wavelength range because the HgCdTe detector is responsive to $\lambda$ up to $\approx 12\,\mu$m.
+Unfortunately, the optical constants of tungsten have been measured or computed only in restricted wavelength- ($0.3\lesssim\lambda\lesssim 2.5\,\mu$m) and temperature ($300<T<2400\,$K) ranges and the agreement between their different determinations is far from satisfactory~\cite{roberts1959,martin1965,barnes1966,Aksyutov:1977kx,Aksyutov:1980vn,ordal1983,rakic1998}.
+On the contrary, our measurements greatly extend the investigated temperature range up to the melting point of tungsten $T_{m}\approx 3695\,$K and also extend the wavelength range because the HgCdTe detector is responsive to $\lambda $ up to $12\,\mu$m and more.

 For computational purposes, an analytical expression for $\epsilon(\lambda, T) $ is required.
 Roberts~\cite{roberts1959} suggested a modified Drude-like expression for the relative permittivity